 1. Decide what to keep.
 It may not be what you think!
 Some of the most useful material in archives documents the process of work, such as writers' draft manuscripts.

-2. Label.
-Some of the most useful information for archivsts can be dates (creation dates or other significant dates) and names (of people depicted in photos or other works, creators, and contributors).
+2. Label and organize.
+Some of the most useful information for archivists can be dates (creation dates or other significant dates) and names (of people depicted in photos or other works, creators, and contributors).
+Consider how filenames and folder structure contribute to the understanding of file relationships and context.

 3. Protect your materials.
 This may mean backing up digital files, and making sure you don't exclusively rely on cloud storage (such as Google Drive).
 For physical materials, this may mean storing them in a safe place where they are protected from getting wet and from fluctuations in temperature and humidity.
 See the box on the left for more details about protecting physical materials.